Fax API: How to Send Faxes Programmatically (2026)

 A fax API is a set of REST endpoints that lets your application send and receive faxes programmatically.
 You make an HTTP request with a document and a phone number, and the provider's infrastructure handles the analog transmission.
 No fax machine or phone line required.
 See our [cloud fax guide](/blog/cloud-fax/) for how the underlying technology works.

-Is fax API HIPAA compliant?
+Is a fax API HIPAA compliant?

 Does Twilio still have a fax API?